 Don’t Rush: It’s simple; none of us are very good at rushing in a relaxed way.
-The two just do not go together.
-It is impossible for children or teens to rush without getting angry.
+The two do not go together.
 Make sure you leave enough time to enjoy the journey and avoid meltdowns.
 Children with special needs should be given notice of transitions.

 Schedule Downtime: Don’t overbook your children.
 It’s important to use holiday time for relaxation.
 Try staying in pajamas till noon.
 Pop your favorite popcorn and watch a movie when you wake up.
 You’ll be surprised how an hour or two of relaxation can rejuvenate your children’s bodies, minds, and spirits.

 Let The Children Participate: Let your children do one thing for the holiday that makes them feel proud.
-Kids can collect acorns or place a few jingle bells into a bowl for a beautiful stress free centerpiece.
+Kids can collect acorns or place a few jingle bells into a bowl for a beautiful, stress-free centerpiece.
 Children can fold the napkins or put the forks out.
 Let them draw a special picture to place on your guest’s chair.
-Be prepared to accept their participation as perfect and wonderful.
-Restrain for correcting or straightening out the napkins and enjoy the holidays with your special needs child!
+Be prepared to accept their participation as perfect and beautiful.
+Restrain from correcting or straightening out the napkins and enjoy the holidays with your special needs child!

 Stress Free Kids founder Lori Lite is a freelance blogger, social media strategist, parenting expert, and successful entrepreneur.
 Her line of books and CDs are designed to help children, teens, and adults decrease stress, anxiety, and anger.
 Ms. Lite’s books, CDs, and lesson plans are considered a resource for parents, psychologists, therapists, child life specialists, teachers, doctors, and yoga instructors.
 Lori’s award winning books received national attention on Shark Tank and her sort after accessible tips have been featured in hundreds of publications to include: CNN Living, Real Simple Magazine, USA Today, Family Circle, Working Mother Magazine, and Web MD.
 For more information visit Stress Free Kids and for daily advice follow Lori on Twitter and Facebook.